bernatsort/dbt-practice/fixing-bug-master-while-working-feature-branch.md

 ```

 > Use `--force-with-lease` only if you previously rebased and already pushed the branch.
+> Safely overwrites the remote with your rebased version.
+But protects you if someone else pushed to the same branch while you were rebasing.
+So it’s like saying: “Only force-push if no one else has changed this branch since I last fetched.”
+> “Yes, I know I rebased — please update the remote branch to match my local one, but only if no one else has changed it.”

+❌ Why not git push?
+- A normal git push will fail here because of the diverged history.
+- It will tell you to pull first — but you shouldn’t pull after a rebase (that would mess up your clean history).

+❌ Why not --force?
+- git push --force will overwrite the remote no matter what, even if someone else pushed changes in the meantime.
+- It’s dangerous in team environments.
 ---

 ### ✅ Git Commands Summary (Copy-Paste Version):